 Questions (clarifications) Answers Comments What is the difference between an element or movement which is Not Permitted Element and an Illegal Element/Movement?
-Illegal Elements/Movements are listed in Rules 709/710 paragraph 3 (e.g. lying on the ice).
-They are called by the Technical Panel who takes action by applying a deduction and, if performed in a Required Element (except the Choreographic Elements), adjusting the Level to Level 1 if the requirements for at least Level 1 are fulfilled.
-Otherwise the element will be called Basic Level if the requirements of Basic Level are fulfilled or No Level.
-If there is an illegal element(s)/movement(s) during the execution of any Choreographic Element, the deduction for an illegal element(s)/movements) will apply and the element will receive No Value.
+Illegal Elements/Movements/Poses are listed in Rules 704 paragraph 21.
+They are called by the Technical Panel who takes action by applying a deduction and, if performed in a Required Element (except the Choreographic Elements), adjusting the Level to Basic Level if the requirements are fulfilled, otherwise the element will be called No Level.
+If there is an illegal element(s)/movement(s)/Pose during the execution of any Choreographic Element, the deduction for an illegal element(s)/movements) will apply and the element will receive No Value.
 Other elements or movements which are Not Permitted Elements are not called by the Technical Panel (e.g. loop in a Style B Step Sequence).
 They are identified by the Judges who take action in their GOE.
 Is it illegal for the supporting hand/arm of the lifting partner in contact with any part of the lifted partner's body to be fully extended higher than the lifting partner's head throughout the whole duration of the lift?
 No, the lifting partner's supporting hand/arm can be fully extended higher than the lifting partner's head.
 However if the point of contact of the lifting hand(s)/arm(s) of the lifting partner with any part of the body of the lifted partner is sustained with fully extended arm(s) higher than the lifting partner's head, it is considered as an Illegal Movement.
 Questions (application cases) Answers Comments In One Hand/Arm Lift, the lifting partner swings the lifted partner around by holding her only by her leg.
 Is this movement always considered as an Illegal Movement?
 It is considered illegal if the lifting partner's arm is sustained fully extended and he is swinging her around.
 If his arm is bent, or if he only moves through the full extension, then the movement is legal.